Lois Frankel: 1992 congressional election

 In 1992 Frankel retired from the State House to run for the newly created Florida's 23rd district.
 In the Democratic primary she came in first with 35% of the vote, but failed to reach the 50% threshold necessary to win outright and avoid a runoff election.
 In the runoff, former U.S. District Court Judge Alcee Hastings defeated Frankel 57%–43%.

 2002 gubernatorial election

 In 2002, Frankel entered and then dropped out of the 2002 election for Governor of Florida, in which Governor Jeb Bush won re-election.

 Mayor of West Palm Beach (2003–2011)

 On March 11, 2003, Frankel defeated incumbent Democratic West Palm Beach Mayor Joel T. Daves III in the mayoral election.
 She was endorsed in the race by former West Palm Beach Mayor Nancy Graham.
 Frankel won with 56% of the vote to Daves's 38%.
 She was sworn into office on March 27, 2003.
 In 2007 she was reelected, defeating Al Zucaro by 58%–42%.

 On March 31, 2011, due to term limits, Frankel left office after two terms.
 In the race to succeed her, West Palm Beach city commissioner Jeri Muoio was elected that month with 51% of the vote, on a platform of business development and pension reform.

+Frankel was also voted to be an at-large Florida delegate to the 2004 Democratic National Convention.